Last Updated on January 14, 2022 by Grow with Bovees

 While we’re on the subject of baking, when you buy your wax paper, be sure to buy the compostable wax paper type.
 They are not all suitable for composting, but some are.

 Food waste and the greenhouse gases generated are the largest components of landfills.
 Composting helps to reduce the amount of waste that goes into the landfill.
-So, composting is a boon both to your garden, as well as the environment.
+So, composting is a boon both to your garden, and the environment, and now you know the answer to “can you compost bread?”.
+We feel sure you will continue to put bread in compost.